 On minimalistic models, the main failing points come in the rings or connection with the sole to the straps.
 Additionally, some have issues with the sole separating from the midsole.
 With added features, potential failure points are introduced with shoe-like closed designs.
 Frequently, we hear complaints about exterior stitching, toe caps, and other critical parts falling apart.

 We were fortunate enough to test these shoes for a long time, and for some of them, we still can't even tell.
-Both pairs of Chacos that were tested, the Chaco Zampa z/2 and the Chaco z/1 Classic blew us away with their durability.
-With a no-frills construction, a low-profile Vibram tread pattern, and plenty or rubber to go around, it's no surprise that these things are bombproof.
-Additionally, if you manage to wreck your Chacos, the company will re-strap or re-sole your footwear for a reasonable fee.
+Both pairs of Chaco's that were tested, the Zampa z/2 and the Z/1 Classic blew us away with their durability.
+With a no-frills construction, a low-profile Vibram tread pattern, and plenty of rubber to go around, it's no surprise that these things are bombproof.
+Additionally, if you manage to wreck your Chaco's, the company will re-strap or re-sole your footwear for a reasonable fee.
 However, we had to ask around for a while to find someone who had been forced to do this.
 He was going on ten years of almost daily wear, excepting only to when it was snowing.

-The good folks at Teva have clearly figured out a great solution.
-While some might scoff at their proprietary rubber compared to big name brands found on our other shoes, Teva's rubber compound and their tread design far out-performed the competition.
-In the closed shoe category, we found the Teva Dozer to have the best traction, and without surprise we found the Teva Terra-Fi Lite to have the best traction of the entire category.
+The good folks at Teva have figured out a great solution.
+While some might scoff at their proprietary rubber compared to big name brands found on our other shoes, Teva's rubber compound and their tread design generally out-performed the competition.
+The Terra-Fi Lite has the best traction of the entire category.
 Take a look at the sole of this bad boy; there's no doubt this thing will stick to almost anything you'll throw at it, and the traction will continue to serve over the lifetime of the shoe.
 Even as the aggressive tread pattern breaks down over time, the rubber compound acts like glue under even the most treacherous conditions.

 — Tommy Penick